-NFS does not charge ESI the asset-based fee on NTF1 funds, Fidelity retail funds, cash and cash equivalents, and non-standard assets (which include: foreign securities, alternative investments, and non-marketable securities).
+NFS does not charge ESI the asset-based fee on mutual fund share classes that are not subject to transaction fees (commonly referred to as no-transaction fee, or "NTF" funds), Fidelity retail funds, cash and cash equivalents, and non-standard assets (which include: foreign securities, alternative investments, and non-marketable securities).
 However, when these funds or programs are used in our programs, ESI's platform fee under ABP remains the same.
 Therefore, ESI has an incentive to use these funds or programs, because ESI will make more profit when they are used.